godotengine/godot-website/collections/_article/introducing-reverse-z.md

 Since this code is used so widely, we are adding a special [warning](https://github.com/godotengine/godot/pull/90587) for it so the engine can give you a heads up if your code will potentially break in 4.3.

-Importantly, writes to ``POSITION`` will only break if they are writing values in directly in clip space.
-If you are transforming values from view space using the ``PROJECTION_MATRIX``, no code changes are necessary.
+Importantly, writes to `POSITION` will only break if they are writing values in directly in clip space.
+If you are transforming values from view space using the `PROJECTION_MATRIX`, no code changes are necessary.
 For example, the following code will continue to work:

 ```
 POSITION = PROJECTION_MATRIX * MODELVIEW_MATRIX * vec4(VERTEX, 1.0);
 ```

-### Writes to ``DEPTH``
+### Writes to `DEPTH`

-Writing to ``DEPTH`` comes with the same warnings as writing to ``POSITION``.
-If the clip space value comes from transforming a view space value with the ``PROJECTION_MATRIX``, then no changes are necessary.
+Writing to `DEPTH` comes with the same warnings as writing to `POSITION`.
+If the clip space value comes from transforming a view space value with the `PROJECTION_MATRIX`, then no changes are necessary.

 ```
-// This will continue to work
+// This will continue to work.
 vec4 clip_pos = PROJECTION_MATRIX * vec4(VERTEX, 1.0);
 clip_space.xyz /= clip_space.w;
 DEPTH = clip_space.z;

-// This will need to change
+// This will need to change.
-DEPTH = 0.0; // Needs to change to 1.0
+DEPTH = 0.0;  // Needs to change to 1.0.
 ```

-### Reads from depth_texture
+### Reads from `depth_texture`

 This is potentially the area where the most changes will be necessary.
 Like the above two cases, as long as you are doing your operations in another space (e.g. view space), you don't need to worry.
 The following very common code ([from the documentation](https://docs.godotengine.org/en/4.2/tutorials/shaders/screen-reading_shaders.html#depth-texture)) will continue to work as before: